-While this is by no means a comprehensive list of safety practices, we hope these points will prompt you to put procedures in place to ensure the health and safety of those who enter your studio, and the premises itself.
-With stands and cables, your studio is full of potential hazards, so we must prioritise safety.
+While this is by no means a comprehensive list of safety practices, we hope these points will prompt you to put procedures in place to ensure the health and safety of those who enter your studio, or are at an outdoor location with you.
+With stands and cables, your workspace is full of potential hazards, so we must prioritise safety.

 LIGHT AND BACKDROP STANDS